tsungming/hugo-web/content/help/glossary/index.md

   - /docs/welcome/glossary.html
 ---

-Common Istio words and phrases.
-Please [let us know](https://github.com/istio/istio.github.io/issues/new?title=Missing%20Glossary%20Entry) if you came here looking for a definition and didn't find it.
+Common Alameda words and phrases.
+Please [let us know](https://github.com/containers-ai/alameda.containers.ai/issues/new?title=Missing%20Glossary%20Entry) if you came here looking for a definition and didn't find it.